 The History of Barolo

 Winegrowing in Piedmont started hundreds of years ago, and the Barolo appellation is no exception.
-The first mention of Nebbiolo grapes that are used for Barolo production dates back to 1250.
+The first mention of Nebbiolo grapes dates back to 1250.

 However, for a long time, wines from the area were unknown outside of Piedmont.
 Even more interesting is that they had very different characteristics than modern Barolo.
 Because Nebbiolo grapes ripened very late in the year, the frost often set in shortly after the harvest.
 The cold stopped the fermentation, and thus, there was a lot of residual sugar left in the wine.
-Logically, Barolo wines of the past were sweet.
+Logically, the first wines were sweet.

 The Barolo Wars

 Despite the rise in quality, Barolo remained a wine for the local market for a long time.
 In the second half of the 20th century, that changed, though.
 A few winemakers started to adapt production techniques from Burgundy vintners.
 With quick fermentation and maceration and the use of new, flavor-imparting oak barrels, they created more approachable wines.
 This approach contrasted the traditional winemaking processes that relied on much slower fermentation periods and neutral barrels.
 The results were intense wines with aggressive tannins that were only enjoyable after an extensive aging time.

 This time became known as the “Barolo Wars”.
 The conflict didn’t have a clear winner, though.
 Following it, especially wines made by following the new approaches attracted some attention from wine experts and the media.
 But the public widely dismissed the traditionally produced wines.

 Today, most vintners in the region follow a middle way between the two approaches.
 They put much more work into managing the vineyard and producing healthy grapes than they did before.
 Many wine lovers have shifted their opinion and acknowledge Barolo’s excellence now.
 But the extensive time, it needs to rise to its full potential, still puts off some people.